 NOTE: There are reasons other than reaching a threshold that may cause the PCEF/TDF to report accumulated usage to the PCRF as defined in clauses 6.2.2.3 and 6.6.2.

 The usage monitoring capability shall be possible for an individual or a group of service data flow(s), or for all traffic of an IP-CAN session in the PCEF.
+When usage monitoring for all traffic of an IP-CAN session is enabled, it shall be possible to exclude an individual SDF or a group of service data flow(s) from the usage monitoring for all traffic of this IP-CAN session.
 It shall be possible to activate usage monitoring both to service data flows associated with predefined PCC rules and dynamic PCC rules, including rules with deferred activation and/or deactivation times while those rules are active.

 The usage monitoring capability shall be possible for an individual or a group of detected application(s) traffic, or all detected traffic belonging to a specific TDF session.
+When usage monitoring for all traffic of a TDF session is enabled, it shall be possible to exclude an individual application or a group of detected application(s) from the usage monitoring for all traffic belonging to this TDF session if usage monitoring.
 It shall be possible to activate usage monitoring both to predefined ADC rules and to dynamic ADC rules, including rules with deferred activation and/or deactivation times while those rules are active.

+If service data flow(s)/application(s) need to be excluded from IP-CAN/TDF session level usage monitoring and IP-CAN /TDF session level usage monitoring is enabled, the PCRF shall be able to provide the an indication of exclusion from session level monitoring in the respective PCC/ADC rule(s).

 *** Next change ***